Telefonica/check-license-compliance/.github/CONTRIBUTING.md

 ## Release process

+> [!IMPORTANT]
+> Before opening a PR, a new tag must be created in the repository with a beta version.
+This is because the composite action is used in the PR check, and the action must be referenced in the PR.
+The action can't be referenced locally, so it must be referenced by a tag.
+The tag must be created in the format `vX.Y.Z-beta.N`, where `X.Y.Z` is the version in the package.json file, and `N` is the beta version.
+For example, if the version in the package.json file is `1.0.0`, the tag must be `v1.0.0-beta.1`.

 Once the PR is approved and __merged into the release branch__, a project maintainer can start the release process by:

-1. Updating the version number in the `package.json` file.
+1. Checking the version number in the `package.json` file and updating it if necessary.
-2. Updating the action version in the `.github/actions/check-and-comment/action.yml` file.
+2. Checking the action version in the `.github/actions/check-and-comment/action.yml` file and updating it if necessary.
 3. Updating the CHANGELOG.md file with the changes in the new version.
+4. Remove the beta tags created for the PR check.
-4. Tagging the release branch with the corresponding version numbers.
+5. Tagging the release branch with the corresponding version numbers.

    This project includes a helper script, [`script/release`](./script/release) designed to streamline the process of tagging and pushing new releases for